 Our integrated, iterative and collaborative ERM process includes evaluating risk and reward, setting underwriting and operational strategies, and monitoring the results of our efforts.
-As part of our process, we consider various external environments and influences, including the economy and insurance marketplace, views of regulators, the investment community and rating agencies.
+As part of our process, we consider various external environments and influences, including the economy, insurance marketplace, and views of regulators, the investment community and rating agencies.

-For climate-related risks - both physical and transitional - several management groups and business-level risk committees, including the Enterprise Catastrophe Strategy and Analysis group, the Enterprise Risk Committee, the Emerging Issues Committee and the Committee on Climate, Energy and the Environment (CEEC), advise the Board and its Risk Committee.
+For climate-related risks - both physical and transitional - several management groups and business-level risk committees, including the Enterprise Catastrophe Strategy and Analysis group, the Enterprise Risk Committee, the Emerging Issues Committee and the Committee on Climate, Energy and the Environment

+(CEEC), advise the Board and its Risk Committee.
 The CEEC coordinates and supports climate-related initiatives and strategies across Travelers and is a venue to share information and leverage expertise.
 The CEEC has four subgroups, each led by senior staff and aligned with a key area of focus:

-1. Risk Identification & Management. (discussed in further detail under Process Used to Determine Climate-related Risks).
+- Risk Identification & Management.
+(Discussed in further detail under Process Used to Determine Climate-related Risks.)
 Supports business activities to identify, monitor and assess climate-related risks.
-Includes representatives from our Enterprise Risk Management function (United States and United Kingdom), including Enterprise Catastrophe Strategy and Analysis, and Enterprise Underwriting, Investments, Government Relations, Legal, Risk Control, Claim, Global Renewable Energy Practice and business underwriting groups across the Company.

-2. Products, Market Development & Customer Services.

-(discussed in further detail under Process Used to Determine Climate-related Opportunities).
+Participants include representatives from our Enterprise Risk Management function (which includes the Enterprise Risk Management group, Enterprise Catastrophe Strategy and Analysis, and Enterprise Underwriting), Investments, Government Relations, Legal, Risk Control, Claim, Global Renewable Energy Practice and business underwriting groups across the Company. - 2.
+Products, Market Development & Customer Services.
+(Discussed in further detail under Process Used to Determine Climate-related Opportunities.)
 Supports activities to identify and develop product opportunities, explore potential new markets and expand services to help customers prepare for and respond to potential risks related to changing climate and "green" trends.
-Participants include Business Insurance Underwriting and Product, Enterprise Underwriting, Risk Control, Claim, the Global Renewable Energy Practice group and all business units.

-- 3. External Relations, Communications & Industry Leadership.
-Supports Travelers external-facing corporate groups on matters pertaining to climate, energy and the environment.
+Participants include Business Insurance Underwriting and Product, Enterprise Underwriting, Risk Control, Claim, the Global Renewable Energy Practice and employees from across our business units. - 3.
+External Relations, Communications & Industry Leadership.
+Supports Travelers' external-facing corporate groups on matters pertaining to climate, energy and the environment.
 Participants include the Travelers Institute, Government Relations, Corporate Communications, Enterprise Catastrophe Strategy and Analysis, Enterprise Underwriting, Risk Control, Community Relations and Investor Relations. - 4.
 Facilities & Operations Management.
-Coordinates the Company's initiatives and activities to develop and implement environmentally responsible corporate practices, including establishing and implementing emission reduction practices and monitoring progress in achieving emission reduction goals.
-Participants include Travelers Facilities Managers.
+Coordinates the Company's initiatives and activities to develop and implement environmentally responsible corporate practices, including establishing emission reduction goals and monitoring progress in achieving those goals.
+Participants include members of the Travelers Corporate Real Estate team, along with key members of the facility management teams of our outsourced service provider.

-For a more complete discussion of our ERM framework, please see our Annual Report on Form 10-K for the fiscal year ended December 31, 2019.
+For a more complete discussion of our ERM framework, please see our Annual Report on Form 10-K for the fiscal year ended December 31, 2020.

-Metrics & Targets
+Metrics and Targets

 We measure a variety of climate-related metrics that inform our climate and overall business strategies.
-We also set GHG targets to monitor our eco-operational efficiencies.
+We also set GHG targets to monitor our operational eco-efficiencies.